onghaig/YCS-catalyst-PSET1/README.md

 ## Submission

 Please make a screen recording through Zoom or any other screen-recording application of your choice.
 Walk us through both the code you wrote for this project as well as the visual output.
 Upload this video walkthrough to a video sharing service of your choice (unlisted YouTube video, Google Drive, etc.) and submit the share link [here](https://docs.google.com/forms/d/e/1FAIpQLSdFjVA9YL9c1beaSARgmDG9oXkddgWYic4UlTe9Xrn5rlRxjw/viewform?usp=sf_link).
 This is all you have to do for the submission!

+## Attributions

+Thanks to Eric Yoon for designing this PSET!